 Bear boy.
 My kids always seem happiest when they are outside and in their element.
 “When you are out in nature, you feel like you belong out there.
 If you look up in trees, you can see more than just leaves.
 You can see the world.” -Nanna, age 9

 Just do it!
 Grow whatcha can, when ya can, where ya can.
-Some is better than none!
+Some are better than none!
 These beets were grown exceptionally east in a Central Florida winter, in a GardenPatch Grow Box on a large screened patio.